geekodour/o/content/docs/documents/collaborate.md

 > <li>...</li>
 > <li value="99">Wake me up from my sleep and tell me about it</li>
 > <li>Morse code</li>
-> <li>A voice call on my phone</li>
+> <li>A voice call on my phone without prior info</li>
 > </ol>
 </div>

 ### Communication Style {#communication-style}

 -   I have a problematic communication style where I simply do not respond to messages unless I have the answer or something that'll help get the answer.
 I am trying to improve on it.
 Please don't take it personal.
+(Update: I have done some personal work on this, now I am more prompt.)
 -   If whatever you sent me made me feel overwhelmed in any way (happy/sad/confused), I'll let it sit with me for a while and only respond when I feel that I am ready to respond to it.
 This is in [contrary](https://en.wikipedia.org/wiki/Value_pluralism) to how much I enjoy fast feedback loops.